PE & Sports Premium

 We aim to provide our children with opportunities to develop ‘ready for life’ skills such as fairness, respect, communication, resilience and how to live a healthy lifestyle.
 We plan and teach a well-structured P.E curriculum that allows all pupils to achieve their potential.
 Our curriculum aims to develop knowledge, skills and understanding across the school through progressive sports and techniques.
 We do this by linking skills with sports by using Real PE.
 These provide our pupils with the opportunity to build on their prior knowledge, skills and vocabulary.

-As a school, we use a Move More to ensure that our pupils experience competitions outside of school and use coaching entitlements, to provide our staff with CPD opportunities.
+As a school, we use Move More to ensure that our pupils experience competitions outside of school and use coaching entitlements, to provide our staff with CPD opportunities.
 In addition to this, we also plan inclusive and targeted sports clubs to enhance provision provided to all our pupils at John Moore Primary.
 The focus of all of our planned provision, curricular or extracurricular, is to allow the pupils at our school to access to a wide variety of high quality P.E and sports provision.
 Within P.E, we use SMSC to promote a range of skills, including our pupils’ wellbeing, self-awareness and emotional resilience.

-We promote fundamental skills such as respect, emotional resilience and self-reflection during lessons and encourage pupils to select and apply these skills at appropriate times during lessons.
+We promote fundamental skills such as respect, emotional resilience and self-reflection during lessons and encourage pupils to select and apply these skills at appropriate times.
 Within lessons, physical wellbeing is also promoted and discussed.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved.
 Across all year groups, the pupils are exposed to other cultural heritages and experiences, for example, through our cultural dance which links to some themed class focuses (e.g. Samba when looking at Brazil).

 Across the school, we strive to engender a notion of aspiration in all our pupils.
 The P.E curriculum at John Moore Primary provides pupils with a wide range of opportunities and experiences to spark curiosity and interest.
-This is achieved by introducing new sports to our curriculum (Mini Golf, Archery, New Age Kurling) and inclusive sport opportunities for all pupils.
+This is achieved by introducing new sports to our curriculum (Mini Golf, Archery, New Age Curling) and inclusive sport opportunities for all pupils.
 Within P.E we celebrate our connections with the wider community.
 We work with other local schools, and we are proud to compete alongside other local school teams through the County Sports Network.
-As a school community, we also strive to celebrate individual pupils’ sporting achievements outside of school, through whole school assemblies and the school’s newsletter.
+As a school community, we also strive to celebrate individual pupils’ sporting achievements outside of school, through whole school sparkle assemblies and the school’s sparkle news.

 What is the Sports Premium?